 Input lag (or display lag) is the delay between your GPU sending a frame to your monitor and the monitor actually displaying that frame.
-This is a very important aspect of gaming, where an input lag of 15ms or less is preferred.
+This is an essential aspect of gaming, where an input lag of 16ms or less is preferred on a 60Hz display.

-Input lag shouldn’t be confused with the response time speed which is specified by monitor manufacturers but cannot be found on the list of TV specifications.
+Input lag shouldn’t be confused with the response time speed, which is specified by monitor manufacturers but not by TV companies.

 Response time is measured as the speed at which pixels change from one shade into another, which occurs after the frame is processed.

-For non-gaming purposes, input lag isn’t an issue as you won’t be able to notice it in everyday use.
+For non-gaming purposes, reasonably high input lag isn’t much of an issue since you won’t be able to notice it in everyday use.

-If you are experiencing high latency be sure to check the following items before putting the blame on your TV or monitor:
+If you are experiencing high latency, then make sure to check the following items before blaming your TV or monitor: